Medstili/DataScinceToolsFinalAssignment/README.md

-# DataScinceToolsFinalAssignment
+# DataScienceFinalAssignment
-this is the final assignment for my data scince program
+this is the final assignments for my data science program